dehezhang2/Notes/algorithm princton.md

         if(cmp<0) delete(x.left,key);
         else if(cmp>0) delete(x.right,key);
         else{
-            //if it has only one child or zero child if(x.right==null) return x.left;
+         //if it has only one child or zero child，or no child can also handle if(x.right==null) return x.left;
             else if(x.left==null) return x.right;
             Node t = x;	//now t is the one should be deleted
             //find the minimum of the right tree x = min(t.right);
-            //right of x is the right tree deleted x x.right = deleteMin(t.right);
+            //assign right of x as the right tree deleted x x.right = deleteMin(t.right);
             x.left = t.left;
         }